THE APPLICATION DEADLINE HAS PASSED

 The Stanford Chen Internship Fund Grant supports college students needing help to bridge some of the costs that might otherwise keep them from taking an internship and expanding their journalism skills in an internship.
 AAJA awards one or more news internship grant(s) of $1,750 to current college juniors, seniors and graduate students.
-The grants are for print, online, broadcast or photography interns at small- to medium-size outlets.
+The grants are for print, online, broadcast or photography interns at any size media outlets (though applicants interning at small- to medium-size outlets will be given priority).
+The 2017 application deadline is April 2, 2017.

 ABOUT STANFORD CHEN